neosiae/run-event-handler-once/README.md

 Type: `string`

-The event type to listen for
+The event type to listen for.

 #### listener